 iPhone 13

-Additionally, the iPhone 13 comes in a new range of colors, including a vibrant pink and a muted green, while the iPhone 12 Pro’s color options are more subdued.
+Additionally, the iPhone 13 comes in a new range of colors, including a vibrant pink and a muted green, while the iPhone 12 Pro's four color options are more subdued.

 Key takeaway: If you prioritize a premium feel and are drawn to a sturdier, heavier device, the iPhone 12 Pro might be the better choice.
 However, if you prefer a slightly lighter phone with a more streamlined display, the iPhone 13's design may appeal more to you.